krisfur/TensorBoard-CNN-Visualization-Example/README.md

 # TensorBoard CNN Visualization Example

-This example CNN using MNIST data was written to showcase usage of the TensorBoard visualisation tools.
+This example Convolutional Neural Network using MNIST data was written to showcase usage of the TensorBoard visualisation tools.
-No functions are defined so code can be easily read from top to bottom step by step.
+No functions are defined so code can be easily read from top to bottom, step by step.
 Made for learning purposes.

 ## Getting Started